Mirthis/perfi/README.md

 The app leverage the service provided by [Plaid](https://plaid.com/) to connect to financial institutions and retrieve financial data.
 A list of implmented and planned features can be found below.

+Demo version of the app can be found here: [https://perfi-app.herokuapp.com/](https://perfi-app.herokuapp.com/).

 ## Repositories:

 The code for the app has been split across two repositories one for the front-end and one for the back-end.